 The Apachee team started on a Friday and worked diligently through the weekend to keep the project moving efficiently, finishing on Monday.

-The Wheeles had planned to sell the home after the initial reroof, but now they’re going to rebuild, remodel out and stay.
-The second reroof will start in a few months, after the structural issues are resolved, and Justin and Courtnie look forward to working with Wayne and the Apachee team again.
+The Wheeles had planned to sell the home after the initial reroof, but now they’re going to rebuild and stay.
+Their second reroof will begin in a few months after they resolve the structural issues.
+Justin and Courtnie are looking forward to working with Wayne and the Apachee team again!